DIZZINESS AND BALANCE

-Vertigo usually occurs as a result of a disorder in the vestibular system (structures of the inner ear).
-The vestibular system is responsible for integrating sensory stimuli and movement and for keeping objects in visual focus as the body moves.
+Vertigo is one of the most common medical complaints if a person experiences dizziness and balance disorders.
+According to doctors, vertigo usually occurs when there are issues in the vestibular systems, where the structures of the inner ear are located.
+The vestibular system is responsible for integrating the movement and sensory stimuli and also for keeping objects in focus as the body moves.

 If you or someone you know is experiencing dizziness and balance problems, don’t hesitate to get checked by clinicians.
 If you are in Springfield, PA and are looking for a hearing clinic that offers complete diagnostic evaluation to help you get to the bottom of your dizzy spells and balance-related problems, schedule an appointment with us!
 At PA Center for Hearing and Balance, patients come first and the audiologists can provide not only a simple diagnostic evaluation but further medical tests to ensure that the diagnosis is accurate and that the problems are given the right treatment.